open-source-bootcamp/bootcamp-guide/presentations/make-your-first-contribution/slides.md

 The _Conversation_ tab shows PR details such as commits, comments and more.
 This is the place for general conversation around the PR - such as 'have you tested scenario X', 'what does this code do?'.

-Project owners - add a comment to the first pull request.
+Project maintainers - add a comment to the first pull request.

 -->